rubiojr/awesome-restic/README.md

 * 🟠 [ansible-role-autorestic](https://github.com/FuzzyMistborn/ansible-role-autorestic) - An Ansible role which installs/updates restic and autorestic and creates autorestic config files.
 * 🟢 [ansible-role-restic-rest-server](https://github.com/tigattack/ansible-role-restic-rest-server) - Ansible role to deploy restic's Rest Server in a Docker container.
 * 🟢 [restic-exporter](https://github.com/ngosang/restic-exporter) - A Prometheus exporter for Restic backup metrics
+* 🟢 [restic-drill](https://github.com/iacosta3994/restic-drill) - Automated restore-drills: restores a rotating file from each repository and sha256-compares the bytes against the live file, proving backups restore correct data.
+Runs as a weekly systemd timer and alerts on failure.

 ## Commercial